 We even found a patent for an electric shaver mechanism in his name.
 We didn’t take the time to dig into all these ventures, but it is clear that Jerry Hannan and his brother kept themselves very busy.

 Shamrock kept selling these three French marques until each, one by one, left the US market.
 Peugeot was the last to leave which kept Shamrock Motors in the business of selling new cars to the end of the 1980’s.
-By 1989, Shamrock was gone.
+By the early 1990's, Shamrock was gone.

 The business was purchased by Pierre Etcheverry and renamed Custom Auto Works.
 The Etcheverrys continued to service Peugeots for a while and were even owners of multiple Citroëns themselves.
 Pierre Etcheverry’s son, Marcel, is currently running the business which has been re-named Marin Auto Works.
 Coincidentally, this is almost the same name that was used for one of the building’s first occupants, more than 70 years ago.